-That said, my own Cuisinart is a completely set it forget it rotisserie which turns out perfectly cooked and crispy skinned meals every time – plus it really is a breeze to clean afterwards – I do love the clean lines and the way it looks.
+That said, my own Cuisinart is a complete set it forget it rotisserie which turns out perfectly cooked and crispy skinned meals every time – plus it really is a breeze to clean afterward – I do love the clean lines and the way it looks.

 Okay Which Rotisseries The Best Chicken?

-Do you know, I’d really struggle to pick between them, but I’ll tell you one thing – neither of them do a crispy skinned chicken quite like the Baby George does!
+Do you know, I’d really struggle to pick between them, but I’ll tell you one thing – neither of them does a crispy skinned chicken quite as the Baby George does!

 Thanks for dropping by – hope this helped you and fill in some gaps.
 If you have any questions, want to know more – or can add to the above, then drop a comment below and I’ll get back to you within a day, usually less.